nadinekuo/www/about/releases/ET_2019_10_announcement.md

 ## Larger changes since last release

 * The Fishbone Moncrief Initial Data thorn (FishboneMoncriefID) thorn has been added to the `WVUThorns` arrangement
-    - This thorn solves the equations originally posed by Fishbone & Moncrief (https://ui.adsabs.harvard.edu/abs/1976ApJ...207..962F/abstract), describing a non-self-gravitating equilibrium disk of matter orbiting a spinning black hole in standard (spherical) Kerr-Schild coordinates.
+    - This thorn solves the equations originally posed by [Fishbone & Moncrief](https://ui.adsabs.harvard.edu/abs/1976ApJ...207..962F/abstract), describing a non-self-gravitating equilibrium disk of matter orbiting a spinning black hole in standard (spherical) Kerr-Schild coordinates.
 When the disk is seeded with initially dynamically unimportant poloidal magnetic fields, dramatic magnetic instabilities occur during the subsequent evolution, launching ultrarelativistic jets.
 Thus the Fishbone-Moncrief solution provides a standard testbed for GRMHD accretion disk codes.
     - From a code perspective, FishboneMoncriefID is notable in that it is the first ETK thorn entirely written and documented within pedagogical Jupyter notebooks.
 In these notebooks, the Fishbone-Moncrief equations are converted from Einstein-like notation into optimized C code using NRPy+ (https://github.com/zachetienne/nrpytutorial), a Kranc analogue depending only on Python and its open-source SymPy (https://sympy.org) computer algebra software.
 * The inclusion of the SelfForce-1D code in the Einstein Toolkit as the first non-Cactus code in the toolkit.
     - Evolves the sourced scalar wave equation on a Schwarzschild spacetime using the effective source approach to point particles.